It was a mistake from the start to think about doing something in Boso during Golden Week.

 On May 4, we held a tree-planting event for the supporters of the "From Tree Planting to Distillation" crowdfunding course.
 We prepared five kinds of trees: two kinds of plums (Guiyang and Taiyo), pears (La France), apricots (Shinshu Daimi), and elder (Sambucus Black Tower).

-We asked Ryutaro Inoue, who is known for his plants, to help us find saplings that were nearly two meters in size and had good branching.
+We asked Ryutaro Inoue, who is known for his plants, to help us find saplings that were nearly two wonderful meters in size and had good branching.
 We asked our supporters to specify the species in advance, so we would like to make a plant plate with their names on it.
-It would be wonderful to eat dinner together surrounded by fruit trees that we planted ourselves.
+It would be to eat dinner together surrounded by fruit trees that we planted ourselves.
 After all, we are the high supporters of 200,000 yen.
 We asked chioben to cook for us.
 They came the day before the event, went to the morning market in Katsuura early in the morning, picked up herbs and edible flowers in the mitosaya, and prepared an authentic course.

 However, on the day of the event, everyone was unable to arrive due to the traffic jam on the Aqua-line.
 As we waited patiently, checking the red traffic information, the first person to arrive was my mother (who is a crowdfunding supporter), who had taken the train.
 She picked out the plum tree with the best branches and chose the best spot from the several holes she had made for planting.
 She placed the sapling in the center of the hole, covered it with a layer of compost or red soil, and pressed hard with a stick around it to firm it up.
 I watered it generously, and the wet plum leaves glistened in the strong, summer-like sunlight.
 My mother was happy that she had planted the best plums in the best place.